FOREX-Dollar slips against yen on year-end profit-taking

 By Sam Forgione

-The dollar, which hit fresh nearly nine-year highs against a basket of major currencies early Tuesday, surrendered some of those gains and hit a low against the yen of 118.87 yen as traders closed out profitable dollar bets.
-The dollar has risen over 12 percent this year against major currencies.
+The dollar, which hit fresh nearly nine-year highs against a basket of major currencies early Tuesday, surrendered some of those gains and hit a 1-1/2-week low against the yen of 118.87 yen as traders closed out profitable dollar bets.

-The euro also fell against the yen, and was last down 0.91 percent against the Japanese currency at 145.26 yen after hitting a nearly 1-1/2-month low of 144.77 yen.
+The euro also fell against the yen, and was last down over 1 percent against the Japanese currency after hitting a nearly 1-1/2-month low of 144.77 yen.

-“People are coming into the year end and taking off some pretty profitable stuff,” said Lane Newman, director of foreign exchange at ING Capital Markets in New York.
-He specifically cited profit-taking from bullish dollar bets.
+“From the macroeconomic perspective, there isn’t any new development to argue for dollar weakness, so I think it has to be mostly related to positioning ahead of year end,” said Martin Schwerdtfeger, a foreign exchange strategist at TD Securities in Toronto.

-Analysts noted that the dollar remained close to recent highs.
+He noted that the dollar was not far from its recent highs and said Tuesday’s move was likely to prove short-lived.
 The euro hit a 29-month low against the dollar of $1.2123 earlier in the session, while the dollar hit a fresh 29-month high against the Swiss franc of 0.9920 franc.

-The euro was weak against the yen and erased early gains against the dollar on growing expectations that the European Central Bank will bolster its monetary stimulus by announcing outright purchases of government bonds, potentially at its next meeting on Jan.
-22. That move is expected to weaken the euro.
+“The stronger dollar story remains very much in place,” Schwerdtfeger said.
+He said the profits that traders were reaping from dollar bets were likely being temporarily funnelled into the safe-haven yen.

-“In January, the odds of quantitative easing or further easing are pretty significant,” said Sebastien Galy, senior foreign exchange analyst at Societe Generale in New York.
+Analysts have said that the dollar, which has risen over 12 percent this year against a basket of major currencies, could rally into 2015 on the divergence between the U.S. Federal Reserve’s tilt toward tighter monetary policy and looser policies in Europe, Japan, and Switzerland.

-Activity was thin ahead of the New Year holiday.
+Activity remained thin ahead of the New Year holiday.
 Japanese markets will be shut from Wednesday to Friday and will reopen next Monday.

-On Wall Street, the benchmark S&P 500 stock index was last down 0.40 percent, while benchmark 10-year Treasury yields were last at 2.19 percent after earlier hitting a one-week low of 2.17 percent.
-(Reporting by Sam Forgione; Editing by Christian Plumb and Cynthia Osterman)
+U.S. stock indexes pulled back from record levels, while Treasury yields fell.
+The benchmark S&P 500 stock index was last down 0.29 percent, while benchmark 10-year Treasury yields were last at 2.17 percent, not far from a one-week low touched earlier in the session.
+(Reporting by Sam Forgione; Editing by Christian Plumb)